JacquesLucke/animation_nodes_manual/content/release_notes/v2_1/object/index.md

 ## Object Color Output

 A new *Object Color Output* node added.
-This allows to set viewport color of the object which can also utilise for object material.
+This node allows to set the viewport color of the object which can also be utilize for object material.

+## Copy Object Data

+A new *Deep Copy* option was added to the *Copy Object Data* node.
+If enabled, the object data data-block will be copied before being set.